Home » UNESCO World Heritage Sites of India

 • This site consists of archaeological remains of an ancient educational institution.

-• Nalanda university is said to flourish from the 3rd century BC to the 13th century CE
+• Nalanda University is said to have flourished from the 3rd century BC to the 13th century CE

 • Different structures found in this site include viharas, stupas, shrines and important artworks in clay, metal and stone.